XerxesDZB: History

-The amateurs of Xerxes were to begin in the fourth class (vierde klasse) of amateur football.
-In 1969 the championship of the fourth class was won, as well as promotion to the third class.
-A year later the championship of the third class was won and they were promoted to the second class.
-Yet another year later (1971) another championship and promotion to the first class was achieved.
-The fourth successive championship was won in the first class in 1972.
+The amateurs of Xerxes would begin in the fourth class of Dutch football league system in 1967 and win the championship of each tier up the league ladder that the fourth successive championship was won in the first class in 1972.
 In 1974 the Hoofdklasse (a level above the first class) was introduced, but Xerxers failed to qualify.
-In 1976 another championship in the first class got them to the Hoofdklasse and in 1980 they were champions of the Hoofdklasse A and by beating the Hoofdklasse B and Hoofdklasse C champions in a separate competition they were amateur champions of the Netherlands as well.
+In 1976 achieving a successive championship in the first class got them promoted to the Hoofdklasse.
+In 1980 they were champions of the Hoofdklasse A and then began working up the championship of that ladder by beating the Hoofdklasse B and the Hoofdklasse C champions in separate competitions to reach the pinnacle of amateur champions of the Netherlands.

 In the last part of the 1990s Xerxes came into financial trouble, and confronted with the fact that they had to leave their grounds again (this time for a railway) and was forced to merge with DZB Zevenkamp resulting in their current name XerxesDZB from 1 July 2000.
 A big success in the past season when the club (Saturday) promoted to the Hoofdklasse.
 This is the second amateur level in the Netherlands.
 The Sunday part of the club is currently playing in the 4rd class level due to a forced relegation by the KNVB.
 The biggest success of the Sunday part reached the KNVB-Cup in 2008/2009.
 After six seasons in the Hoofdklasse Xerxes was contracted back to the first class.

+Former players

+National team players

+The following players were called up to represent their national teams in international football and received caps during their tenure with Xerxes: